sendgrid/docs/source/Integrate/Tutorials/WordPress/wordpress_integration_faq.md

 No. SendGrid’s Email Policy requires that all email addresses sent to by SendGrid customers be confirmed via an opt-in email.
 In other words, every recipient of an email sent via SendGrid must actively confirm their desire to receive that email by means of an opt-in confirmation.

 {% anchor h2 %}
+Can I change the content of the emails before they are sent?
+{% endanchor %}

+Yes, you can change the content by adding a filter.
+You need to declare a function that takes the content of the email as an argument and then call `add_filter()` with the name "sendgrid_mail_text" or "sendgrid_mail_html", depending on what part of the email you want to change.

+If you want to change the _text content_ of all emails before they are delivered, add the following to the functions.php file of your WordPress installation.

+{% codeblock lang:php %}
+function change_sendgrid_text_email( $message ) {
+    return $message . ' changed by way of text filter ';
+}

+add_filter( 'sendgrid_mail_text', 'change_sendgrid_text_email' );
+{% endcodeblock %}

+If you want to change the _HTML content_ of all emails before they are delivered, simply add the following to the **functions.php** file of your WordPress installation.

+{% codeblock lang:php %}
+function change_sendgrid_html_email( $message ) {
+    return $message . ' changed by way of html filter ';
+}

+add_filter( 'sendgrid_mail_html', 'change_sendgrid_html_email' );
+{% endcodeblock %}

+{% info %}
+**Please note:** what is changed in your emails depends on the content-type that you have set in the settings page or overwritten in a filter.

+For "text/plain," only the text part is overwritten by the filter.
+For "text/html," both the text and the HTML filters are called.
+{% endinfo %}

+The code snippets above are usually added in the functions.php file of your theme.

+{% anchor h2 %}
 Related Content
 {% endanchor %}